niglomeister/aosearch/README.md

 ### 2. Deploy the Queue Process (Optional)

-If you plan to do bulk indexing operations, deploy the queue process, if you are just looking to test or not looking to index large number of documents you can skip this step:
+If you plan to do bulk indexing operations, deploy the queue process, if you are just looking to test or not looking to index very large number of documents you can skip this step:

 ```bash
 # Create another AO process